How to Clean a Hoarder Room Step-by-Step

 Decluttering and Sorting

-Begin cleaning in a small, manageable space—like a bathroom, hallway closet, or small bedroom.
-This strategy allows you to see visible progress early on, which can be motivating.
+Begin cleaning by focusing on one room or section at a time—such as a bathroom, hallway closet, or small bedroom.
+Treat each space as a work room to break the project into manageable sections.
+This strategy allows you to see visible progress early on, which can be motivating, especially when you follow a structured guide to compassionate clean-up.

 Focus on one area at a time to prevent the process from becoming too overwhelming.